 Assessments of tooth crowding can be detected early through regular dental visits.
 Treatment is often carried out during teenage years.

 A referral from your general dentist to an orthodontist may be required for assessment and treatment planning.
+You may find yourself needing to visit somewhere like Durham Dental orthodontics after a referral from your regular dentist.

 Some teeth are often required to be removed before the ‘braces’ are put on.
 This is a common procedure carried out with local anaesthetic by your regular dentist.